Appinventiv Call Button

 DORA Metrics

-They focus on four key indicators—Deployment Frequency, Lead Time for Changes, Mean Time to Recovery (MTTR), and Change Failure Rate—to objectively measure DevOps performance.
+Measure your DevOps performance using DORA metrics.
+Here they focus is on four key indicators: Deployment Frequency, Lead Time for Changes, Mean Time to Recovery (MTTR), and Change Failure Rate to objectively measure DevOps performance.
 Regularly tracking these metrics enables leadership to pinpoint bottlenecks, improve reliability, and tie technical improvements to tangible business outcomes.

 Best suited for: Measured and Optimized stages—used to refine and link engineering efforts with business outcomes continuously.